ozgureroglu/flask-app-demo/README.md

 Code Scan
 ---------
-This project github actions connected to sonarcloud.
-Sonarcloud is a code scan tool.
+This project's github actions is connected to sonarcloud.
+Sonarcloud is a code scanning tool.
 It scans the code and gives a report about the code quality.
-Users of an organization needs to subscribe to notifications of an project that is attaced to sonarcloud.
+Users of an organization needs to login and subscribe to notifications of an project that is attaced to sonarcloud.

 Helm
 ------
-This application is deployed to kubernetes cluster with helm.
+This application is deployed to kubernetes cluster via helm.
 The helm package creation is done with github actions.
 The helm package is stored in github repo and served with github pages.
  This also includes an index.yaml file.
 This file is for human readable helm repo index.
  Helm package can also be created manually.
  To create a helm package manually, run the following command in the root directory of the project.